Fábio Maldonado

-Fábio Rogério Maldonado (born 17 March 1980) is a Brazilian professional mixed martial artist and boxer currently competing in the light heavyweight division of Fight Nights Global.
+Fábio Maldonado (born 17 March 1980) is a Brazilian professional mixed martial artist and boxer.
 A professional MMA competitor since 2000, he has also competed for the UFC.

 Boxing career

-Simultaneous to becoming a mixed martial artist fighter, Maldonado also competed professionally as a boxer in his native Brazil, making his professional boxing debut in April 2002, after an amateur career of 40-5 with 27 knockouts.
+Simultaneous to becoming a mixed martial arts fighter, Maldonado also competed professionally as a boxer in his native Brazil, making his professional boxing debut in April 2002, after an amateur career of 40-5 with 27 knockouts.
 After his release from the UFC, Maldonado returned to professional boxing.
 He won his return fight with a round 1 TKO over Robson Bambu.
 Within less than a month, he proceeded to knock out Alessandro Bernardo in the first round with one punch.

 Mixed martial arts career

 Early career

 Maldonado made his professional mixed martial arts debut in September 2000 and also began training in Brazilian jiu-jitsu the same year.
 During the first eight years of his career, he competed exclusively in his native Brazil, and made his North American debut in November 2008.

 In the decade previous to his debut with the Ultimate Fighting Championship, Maldonado compiled a record of 17-3.
 Notable victories from this period include Vitor Miranda and two TKO victories over Maiquel Falcão.